Jackyroo42/Tutorial-Blog/README.md

 If you want to learn more about responsive web design, there are a ton of resources available to you:

-Certainly!
-Here are the hyperlinks in Markdown format:

 - [**MDN Web Docs:**](https://developer.mozilla.org/en-US/docs/Web) An extensive resource with in-depth instructions on web technologies, including the fundamentals of responsive design.
-- [**CSS-Tricks:**](https://css-tricks.com/) A comprehensive collection of CSS tutorials covering best practices and techniques for responsive design.
+- [**CSS-Tricks:**](https://css-tricks.com/) A collection of CSS tutorials covering the best practices and techniques for responsive design.
 - [**Smashing Magazine:**](https://www.smashingmagazine.com/) A journal with tutorials and articles about user-friendly design, covering both front-end development and user experience.
 - [**Google Web Fundamentals:**](https://developers.google.com/web/fundamentals) An indispensable resource providing standards and best practices for contemporary web development, including techniques for responsive design.
 - [**A List Apart:**](https://alistapart.com/) A well-known journal with articles on responsive design implementation and standards, focusing on web standards and best practices.